interviews-so/app/README.md

 npm run dev
 ```

+## Configuring Dependencies

+### Supabase

+You need to enable the following providers:

+- Email
+- GitHub
+- Google

+You'll need to create each of the providers locally and then add the credentials to your supabase project.

+### Stripe

 ## Contributing

 We welcome contributions to our blog, website, and library of questions.
 Please see the [contributing guide](./CONTRIBUTING.md) for more information. **All contributions will always be free and open-source.**